Sixteen (2013 Indian film): Plot

-To make things more complicated, even Tanisha's aunt develops feelings for Vikram and reveals them to him, Anu learns that her parents are in an open marriage and is devastated, and after a few days, Nidhi suspects that she is pregnant.
+To make things more complicated, even Tanisha's aunt develops feelings for Vikram and reveals them to him.
+Anu learns that her parents are in an open marriage and is devastated, and after a few days, Nidhi suspects that she is pregnant.
 Anu goes to buy a pregnancy test kit for her and bumps into her ex-boyfriend, who asks her why she dumped him.
 Anu humiliates him badly and leaves.

 Nidhi finds out that she is now pregnant with Kartik's baby.
 They decide on abortion, but due to some complications, Nidhi is shifted to another hospital.
 She has to stay there for two days.
 Nidhi lies to her mother about where she is.

 Meanwhile, Anu discovers that her ex-boyfriend has leaked an MMS depicting her in a compromising position.
 She is rusticated from her school for that.
 Tanisha finds out that Vikram is leaving for London soon.
-A female rival of Nidhi, Anu and Tanisha tells Nidhi's mother why she actually is in hospital.
+A female rival of Nidhi, Anu, and Tanisha tells Nidhi's mother why she actually is in the hospital.
 Her parents rush to the hospital and comfort her.

 Ashwin's gang decides to rob a house whose only occupant is an old man.
-While executing their plan, Ashwin is confronted, and is about to kill the old man when he says that his son is an IAS Officer.
+While executing their plan, Ashwin is confronted and is about to kill the old man when he says that his son is an IAS officer.
 Ashwin breaks down and bursts into tears.
 Anu is about to commit suicide when her brother calls her and tells her that he is arriving next weekend.
 On hearing this, she quits her suicide attempt.
 Tanisha, sad that Vikram is about to leave the next day, goes and sleeps in his room with him.

 One year later, Nidhi is enrolled in an all-girls school.
-Anu has applied for the Miss India contest and her parents are supportive of her, and she loves them.
-Vikram has written a novel named 'Sixteen' which is nominated for the Booker Prize finals.
-Anu, Tanisha and Nidhi decided to go and meet Ashwin in the juvenile correction home he was kept in.
+Anu has applied for the Miss India contest, and her parents are supportive of her, and she loves them.
+Vikram has written a novel named 'Sixteen' which has been nominated for the Booker Prize finals.
+Anu, Tanisha, and Nidhi decided to go and meet Ashwin in the juvenile correction home he was kept in.
 Tanisha kisses Ashwin on the cheek, indicating that she has started liking him.